 Course Assessment Requirements:

-For Clinical: Clinical Briefing 1 hr prior to placement - compulsory attendance Professional Placement for 15 shifts during the semester.
+Professional Placement for 10 shifts during the semester Clinical Briefing 1 hr prior to placement - compulsory attendance

 Face to Face On Campus 2 hour(s) per Week for 3 Weeks